Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 Reserve Ruby Port

-Reserve Ruby is a step up from basic Ruby, usually made from better lots and often aged a little longer before bottling.
+Reserve Ruby is a step up from basic Ruby, usually made from better grapes and often aged a little longer before bottling.

-• someone who likes Ruby but wants a bit more depth
+Good for someone who likes Ruby but wants a bit more depth, easy gifting at a modest budget.

 LBV (Late Bottled Vintage)